Cagurr/MechaCar_Statistical_Analysis/README.md

 *  Summary of t-Test:

 Using t-tests, we attempted to quantify the variability between all manufacturing lots and each lot individually when compared against the population mean of 1,500 psi.
-We concluded that there is no statistical variance between Lots 1 & 2 and the population mean of 1,500 psi.
-However, Lot 3 had a very low p-value leading us to reason that there is a statistical variance between Lot 3 and the population mean of 1,500 psi.
+We concluded that there is no statistical variance between Lots 1 and the population mean of 1,500 psi.
+However, Lots 2 & 3 had low p-values leading us to reason that there is a statistical variance between those lots and the population mean of 1,500 psi.

 ## Deliverable #4:  Study Design:  MechaCar vs. Competition